Blog

 Launched in 2007, this visa allows applicants to live in Portugal by proving a stable passive income from sources like pensions, rental earnings, or investments.

-The D7 Visa is an ideal option for retirees, remote workers, and individuals seeking long-term residency in Portugal without relying on local employment.
+The D7 Visa is an ideal option for retirees, and individuals with stable passive income seeking long-term residency in Portugal without relying on local employment.

 It offers access to healthcare, education, and visa-free travel within the Schengen Area, making Portugal an attractive relocation destination.